-Grade 5 or above in GCSE Maths and English.
+Grade 5 or above in GCSE Maths and in either GCSE English Language or GCSE English Literature.

 It is not necessary to have any previous experience in Business Studies but the skills required are nevertheless wide ranging, including statistical analysis and evaluative writing.